Luton: Sport

 Luton has a wide range of sports clubs.
-It is the home town of Luton Town Football Club which in May 2023 achieved promotion to the English Premier League for the first time in their history which also includes several spells in the top flight of the English league as well as a League Cup triumph in 1988.
+It is the home town of Luton Town Football Club, which has had several spells in the top flight of the English league as well as a League Cup triumph in 1988.
 They play at Kenilworth Road, their home since 1905, with a new larger capacity stadium known as Power Court under construction.
 Their nickname, 'The Hatters', dates back to when Luton had a substantial millinery industry, and their logo is based on the town's coat of arms.

 Bedfordshire County Cricket Club is based at Wardown Park and is one of the county clubs which make up the Minor Counties in the English domestic cricket structure, representing the historic county of Bedfordshire.
 Luton Rugby Club are a local rugby union club based on Newlands Road, by the M1 motorway just outside Stockwood Park, who play in London 1 North.
 Speedway racing was once staged at Luton Stadium from 1934 to 1937.